BooRadleyOSU/brs-website/README.md

 ### I found a problem.

-If you find something wrong with the website you should go to [the issues page](https://github.com/BooRadleyOSU/brs-website/issues)and create an issue so that we have a record of your problem.
+If you find something wrong with the website you should go to [the issues page](https://github.com/BooRadleyOSU/brs-website/issues) and create an issue so that we have a record of your problem.
 If your problem isn't in the issue tracker it doesn't exist and we make no guarantees that we will remember it.

 ### I fixed the problem.